-Exact hatch odds for every GAG2 egg, including Big and Huge variant chances.
-Browse all 6 documented eggs, simulate hatches, and find the best egg for Guild Rewards.
+Exact hatch odds for every GAG2 egg, including Big and Mega variant chances.
+Browse all 8 documented eggs, simulate hatches on the 7 available eggs, and find the best egg for your goals.

 If you came here searching for an egg shop in Grow a Garden 2, here is the most important thing to know first: GAG2 has no egg shop.
 There is no Sheckle price, no 30-minute restock, and no spawn percentage to track.
 Every egg in the game comes from Guild Rewards.
 That single fact changes everything about how you plan your hatching, and it is the detail most guides skip entirely.